adhocore/tusc.sh/README.md

     -f --file      The file to upload.
     -h --help      Show help information and usage.
     -H --host      The tus-server host where file is uploaded.
+    -L --locate    Locate the uploaded file in tus-server.
     -u --update    Update tusc to latest version.

   Examples: